vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 <img src="{{assetUrl}}/sample-image.jpg" alt="{{'sample-image-alt-text' | translate}}">
 ```

-### Cloud Director API Client
+### VMware Cloud Director API Client

-The VcdApiClient provides basic means for interacting with the Cloud Director APIs.
+The VcdApiClient provides basic means for interacting with the VMware Cloud Director APIs.
-The client uses the authorization performed in the Cloud Director instance, the plugin is running within,
+The client uses the authorization performed in the VMware Cloud Director instance, the plugin is running within,
 so in general there is no need for explicit authentication/login.
-This client provides CRUD methods, paginated queries, tasks tracking, to perform on Cloud Director entities,
+This client provides CRUD methods, paginated queries, tasks tracking, to perform on VMware Cloud Director entities,
-means to upload files to the Cloud Director instance, HATEOS links handling, session and multisite information.
+means to upload files to the VMware Cloud Director instance, HATEOS links handling, session and multisite information.
 The request headers links and etag are intercepted and moved to links and etag in the response body.
 Logging interception is also available.